japila-books/ksqldb-internals/docs/rest/CommandStore.md

   KafkaTopicClient internalTopicClient)
 ```

-`create` adds the following configuration properties to the given `kafkaConsumerProperties` (possibly overriding the current value if set).
+`create` adds the following configuration properties to the given `kafkaConsumerProperties` (possibly overriding the current values if set).

 Configuration Property | Value
 -----------------------|---------
  `isolation.level` | `READ_COMMITTED`
  `auto.offset.reset` | `none`

-`create` adds the following configuration properties to the given `kafkaProducerProperties` (possibly overriding the current value if set).
+`create` adds the following configuration properties to the given `kafkaProducerProperties` (possibly overriding the current values if set).

 Configuration Property | Value
 -----------------------|---------